 As a result, not all clients may necessarily want to engage in a full financial planning process, either due to the time commitment of the Client to participate in the process, the cost of financial planning (as a result of the time it takes of a CFP professional), or simply because they’ve already chosen a course of action and simply want someone from the financial services industry (who may happen to be a CFP professional) to simply ‘take an order’ and facilitate the product implementation.

-Accordingly, the CFP Board’s Standards of Conduct specify when, exactly, the Financial Planning Practice Standards – i.e., the expectation of actually going through the full financial planning process – actually applies (or not), stipulating that:
+Accordingly, CFP Board’s Code and Standards specify when, exactly, the Financial Planning Practice Standards – i.e., the expectation of actually going through the full financial planning process – actually applies (or not), stipulating that: